snitko/ui_guiders/README.markdown

 `:autoshow`  if true, js-part of the plugin will force the guider to appear up
              immediately after the page loads.
 Default is false.

+`:autohide`  if true, it hides the guider whenever the `mouseout` event happens on the target element.
+             The close ico does not appear if this option is enabled (because this option also adds `autohide` class to the .uiGuider element, and default css sets a `display` property of `img.close` in it to `none`).

 `:show_once` Saves cookie with the id of the guider.
 Next time the user visits, the guider is not shown.
              Default is false.